-- The group shall keep in proper manner and shall periodically update its books and Records.
+- 22.1 The group shall keep in proper manner and shall periodically update its books and Records.

 - 22.2 The following Books and Records shall be kept:-

-- 22.2.1 The register of farmers
+- 22.2.1 The register of youth/vulnerable families

 - 22.2.2 Minutes Books

 - 22.2.3 Books of Accounts.

-- 22.2.4 VSLA record book/ journal
+- 22.2.4 VSLA record book/journal

 - 22.3 Refer to Article 5.1.1-8 for details

 - 22.4 The group shall keep and maintain separate minute's books in respect of proceedings of:-

 - 22.4.1 General meetings

 - 22.4.2 Committee meetings

 - 22.4.3 Ad-hoc Committees.

 - 22.4.4 VSLA meetings

 - 22.5 The group shall keep and maintain the following Books of Accounts:

 - 22.5.1 Assets and Liabilities Register

 - 22.5.2 Income and Expenditure book

 - 22.5.3 Journals for sales and purchases of Goods and property of the group

 - 22.5.4 Investment inventories made by the group

 - 22.5.5 The books of Accounts shall be kept in a proper manner that reflects the actual financial status/position of the group and complies with the standard accounting best principles and practices.

-- 22.5.6 The Books of accounts shall be open to inspection by farmers of Executive Committee.
+- 22.5.6 The Books of accounts shall be open to inspection by youth/vulnerable families of Executive Committee.

-ARTICLE 23: OFFICIAL LANGUAGE AND SEAL 23.1 The official language of the group shall be English 23.2 The Group shall have an official seal which shall be kept in the custody of the chairperson 23.3 The said seal shall be affixed to instruments and documents executed by the group; inclusive of legal documents and such other official documents approved by the committee.
-23.4 At least two of the following officials of the group shall have authority to witness and or authenticate the official seal - the Chairperson, Vice Chairperson, or General Secretary.
-ARTICLE 24: RULES AND REGULATIONS 24.1 The Executive Committee shall make such Rules and Regulations which are not inconsistent with the provisions of this constitution, as may be expedient for governing the group and conducting its affairs in accordance with its objectives.
-24.2 Such Rules and Regulations as made by the Executive committee shall be laid before the General meeting for approval.
+ARTICLE 23: OFFICIAL LANGUAGE AND SEAL

+- 23.1 The official language of the group shall be English - 23.2 The Group shall have an official seal which shall be kept in the custody of the chairperson - 23.3 The said seal shall be affixed to instruments and documents executed by the group; inclusive of legal documents and such other official documents approved by the committee. - 23.4 At least two of the following officials of the group shall have authority to witness and or authenticate the official seal the Chairperson, Vice Chairperson, or General Secretary.

+ARTICLE 24: RULES AND REGULATIONS

+24.1 The Executive Committee shall make such Rules and Regulations which are not inconsistent with the provisions of this constitution, as may be expedient for governing the group and conducting its affairs in accordance with its objectives.

+24.2 Such Rules and Regulations as made by the committee shall where necessary be laid before the General meeting for approval but without prejudice to their application in the interim period.

 24.3.
-Such rules and regulations may be made to include but not limited to:-24.3.1 Registration/membership fee 24.3.2 Any other financial and non-financial contribution 24.3.3 Disciplinary measures for all group farmers 24.3.4 Administrative measures 24.3.5 Fundraising drive and income measures.
-24.3.6 Activities and proceedings 24.3.7 Guides to achieve aims and objectives of the group 24.3.8 Cessation and termination of membership ARTICLE 25: VSLA BYLAW Part A: VSLA Governance 11.
-OBJECTIVE OF THE ASSOCIATION The objectives of the association include the following: The association shall undertake the following activities in order to attain the above objectives:
+Such rules and regulations may be made to include but not limited to:-

+- 24.3.1 Registration/membership fee - 24.3.2 Any other financial and non-financial contribution - 24.3.3 Disciplinary measures for all group youth/vulnerable families - 24.3.4 Administrative measures - 24.3.5 Fundraising drive and income measures. - 24.3.6 Activities and proceedings - 24.3.7 Guides to achieve aims and objectives of the group - 24.3.8 Cessation and termination of membership

+ARTICLE 25: VSLA BYLAW

+Part A: VSLA Governance

+II.
+OBJECTIVE OF THE ASSOCIATION